ivotron/quiho-popper/paper/paper.md

 \end{table}

 ![Boxplots illustrating the variability of the performance vector dataset.
-Each stressor was executed five times on each of the machines listed in
+The data is normalized in order to guard against dimensionality issues.
+Thus, the y-axis shows variability in terms of the z-score (signed value representing the number of standard deviations by which the value of an observation is below or above the mean).
+Each stressor was executed five times on each of the machines listed in @Tbl:machines.
-@Tbl:machines.
 ](pipelines/single-node/results/figures/stressng_variability.png){#fig:stressng-variability}

 Using this battery of stressors, we can obtain a performance profile